 Students are required to take one-semester, reading-list-based intensive survey courses in Greek and Latin (offered in alternate spring semesters) in their second and fourth semesters in the program.

 If you would like to see our current course offerings, please see the department’s listing in ISIS.
-To view more detailed course descriptions, download the department’s course catalog.
+To view more detailed course descriptions, please consult the online course catalog.
 Courses listed here may not be offered every semester.

 Students will write a total of six seminar papers: three are to be completed over the course of the first year; and three, or at least two, in the second year; the last paper must be completed at the latest in the fall of the third year, such that all six papers are complete by December of the third year.